March, Candlelight Vigil Planned For One Year Anniversary Of George Floyd's Death

-BOSTON (CBS) – It’s been one year since the murder of George Floyd.
+BOSTON (CBS) – It’s been one year since the murder of George Floyd in Minnesota.
 Luis Pierro of Milton says not much has changed.

-On Monday, Pierro organized signs that will be used in the March for George and Justice rally in Mattapan.
-It’s one of many happening across the country on Tuesday, which marks the anniversary of Floyd’s death.READ MORE: Restaurants Hope Offering Extra Perks Will Attract New Employees
+Pierro organized signs Monday that will be used in the March for George and Justice rally in Mattapan.
+It’s one of many happening across the country on Tuesday, which marks the first anniversary of Floyd’s death.READ MORE: Oscar Bolding Jr. Charged With Murder In Dorchester Shooting

 “We have names of over the 200 black men who were shot and killed by police in 11 plus months since George Floyd,” said Pierro.